 Required Minimum Distributions

-RMDs must begin by April 1 of the following year when the taxpayer becomes 70½.
+RMDs must begin by April 1 of the following year when the taxpayer becomes 72.
+Each subsequent distribution must be made by December 31, including the year of the 1st distribution.
 Otherwise, a hefty 50% tax penalty will be assessed on an amount equal to the required distribution minus the amount actually distributed.
 The RMD is calculated by dividing the total amount in the tax-deferred accounts on December 31 of the previous year by the distribution period, which can be found in tables published by the IRS, such as this one that applies to most taxpayers.
 The distribution periods are based on the current age and life expectancy of the taxpayer and may also be based on a presumed beneficiary.
 For instance, the tables used for IRA owners presumes that the owner has a beneficiary who is 10 years younger.
-So if the taxpayer is 84 and has $100,000 in tax-deferred accounts, then the distribution period is equal to 15.5, so the RMD for the year = $100,000/15.5 = $6451.61
+So if the taxpayer is 84 and has $100,000 in tax-deferred accounts, then the distribution period = 15.5, so the RMD for the year = $100,000/15.5 = $6451.61

 Generally, distributions from different traditional IRA accounts can be combined to determine if the required minimum distribution has been received.
 However, there is an RMD for each 401(k) account, so they cannot be combined, either with other 401(k) accounts or traditional IRA accounts, to determine if an RMD has been received.